Last updated: March 2026

 Do you actually need to take it?

 Many musicians performing abroad may find it easier, cheaper and a lot less stressful to simply purchase, hire, or borrow instruments for the shows abroad.
+Musicians purchasing instruments in their destination country may also find they are able to sell them before returning home.

 However, musicians should consider storing favourite pedals or important cables in their luggage, since they can be hard to come by abroad.